 Read a Sample

 Want to perfect your asking skills with the help of a master coach?
-Coaching Questions is the best-selling asking resource for both coaches in training and seasoned professionals.
-This comprehensive toolkit is packed with dozens of asking tools, models and exercises, covering everything from conversational models, options and obstacles to advanced asking skills like reframing, tolerations and decision strategies (click here to view the Table of Contents).
-Each questioning technique is described, then illustrated with coaching question examples (over 1,000 in all), asking tips and practice exercises.
-This reference guide is one you'll turn to again and again.
+Coaching Questions is the best-selling asking toolkit for coaches in training as well as seasoned professionals.
+This comprehensive resource is packed with dozens of great asking tools, models and exercises covering everything from conversational models to options and obstacles as well as advanced asking skills like reframing, tolerations and decision strategies (click here to view the Table of Contents).
+Each questioning method is described, then illustrated with examples (over 1,000 in all), asking tips and practice exercises.
+This is a reference guide you'll turn to again and again.